CocktailJS/cocktailjs.github.io/_posts/guides/2013-06-07-using-single-parameter-class-definition.md

 Hello!
 ````

-That's it, as you can see we use _Cocktail_ to help with **classes** definitions but it is not required to use the
+That's it, as you can see we use _cocktail_ to help with **classes** definitions but it is not required to use the
 classes.